 It may not the be the world’s fastest or tallest roller coaster, but Montu still packs a punch.
-It consists of not one, not two, but SEVEN intense, heart-stopping inversions.

 This sets Montu apart from the crowd and makes it a respectable (albeit a little daunting) ride to take on for all my solo theme park adventurers!

 Don’t worry though, in this guide, I will equip you with all the information you need to tackle this giant.